wlsong/PyLipID/docs/api/index_plots.rst

-pylipid.plots
+pylipid.plot
 ==============

-The ``plots`` package provides tools to plot the generated data in PyLipID.
+The ``plot`` package provides tools to plot the generated data in PyLipID.

-.. currentmodule:: pylipid.plots
+.. currentmodule:: pylipid.plot

 .. autosummary::
    :toctree: generated/